Alaska Airlines Flight 1866: Aircraft

-The aircraft was a Boeing 727-100 with U.S. registry N2969G manufactured in 1966 as c/n 19304 (Manufacturer's Serial Number 287).
+The aircraft was a Boeing 727-100 with U.S. registry N2969G manufactured in 1966 as c/n 19304 (line number 287).
 It was initially operated by Pacific Air Lines, which later became part of Hughes Airwest.
 On April 8, 1970, ownership of the aircraft was transferred to Hughes.
 Shortly thereafter, on September 25, 1970, Hughes leased it to Alaska Airlines.
 It had accumulated 11,344 flight hours at the time of the accident.
 The aircraft was powered by three Pratt & Whitney JT8D-7B turbofan engines.
 The NTSB determined that the aircraft and engines were properly maintained and in good working order at the time of the accident.